Alistair MacGregor: 42nd Parliament

 As the 42nd Canadian Parliament began, NDP leader Mulcair appointed MacGregor to be the party's critic for seniors and its deputy critic for heritage.
 He was also appointed to sit on the Committee on Justice and Human Rights.
 MacGregor opened a constituency office in Langford and later one in Duncan.
-On March 10, 2016, he introduced his first private member bill, Bill-252, which would have added Shawnigan Lake to the list of navigable waters regulated under the Navigation Protection Act, in response to the previous parliament's Jobs and Growth Act which had removed it.
+On March 10, 2016, he introduced his first private member bill, Bill C-252, which would have added Shawnigan Lake to the list of navigable waters regulated under the Navigation Protection Act, in response to the previous parliament's Jobs and Growth Act which had removed it.
 On May 31, 2016, he introduced his another private member bill, Bill C-279, which would amend to the Canada Elections Act to insert a maximum duration of 46 days for an election period.
 This bill was in response to the 2015 election campaign which lasted 78 days, the longest in Canadian history, and which MaGregor viewed as unfairly favouring the most well-funded political parties.
 MacGregor held a series of town hall meetings in his riding to hear views on electoral reform and to promote the private member bill.
 In February 2017 Mulcair reassigned MacGregor to be the party's critic for Justice and in this role he held the party's stance that marijuana possession should be decriminalized during the process of its legalization.
 After Mulcair's resignation, MacGregor endorsed Jagmeet Singh in the 2017 leadership election.
 Following Singh's victory, he reassigned MacGregor to be the party's deputy critic for Justice and Heritage.

 MacGregor went on to introduce two more private member bills.
 On February 21, 2019, MacGregor introduced Bill C-430 that would have amended the Income Tax Act to create an organic farming tax credit.
 MacGregor then introduced Bill C-431 that would have required the Canada Pension Plan Investment Board integrate environmental, social and corporate governance objectives into its investment decisions.